Dendisreya/M1_Electronic_Circuit_Evaluator/1_Reruirements/Readme.md

 * The overall resistance in the circuit, impedance in RLC, and power computations for the circuit to estimate how long it will work in real world were the key jobs for any electronics technician.
 * So, in order to minimize calculating time and make the procedure more automated and error-free, the following system was introduced.
 This programme is beneficial to anyone who works with hardware circuits boards.
 It aids in the determination of resistor values based on colour codes, the determination of system current dependent on series or parallel construction, and the calculation of the circuit's total power.

+# Research
+* On the Play Store, you can find a number of apps that can help you :
+* To determine the current in a circuit and evaluate it using voltage and current characteristics.
+* To compute the resistor values Using the colour codes.
+* However, this system has combined all of the functions into a single programme, providing you with all of the basic circuit analysis requirements in one common platform.